bmustiata/vim-cucumber/README.markdown

 # vim-cucumber

-This is the development version of Vim's included runtime files for the Ruby acceptance testing framework [Cucumber](http://cukes.info/).
-It provides syntax highlighting, indenting, and some editing commands.
+This is a fork of vim-cucumber from TPope, supporting multiple Gherkin frameworks (behave, cucumber-js).

+This plugin also offers a source for neocomplete autocompletion.

 ## Commands